 - HIV serology

 - Quantitative HIV RNA

 - CD4 count

 - Complete blood count (CBC)

-- Chest x-ray - Hepatitis serology and liver chemistry panel - Syphilis serology - Purified protein derivative (PPD) skin test to diagnose tuberculosis
+- Chest x-ray

+- Hepatitis serology and liver chemistry panel

+- Syphilis serology

+- Purified protein derivative (PPD) skin test to diagnose tuberculosis

-COMBINATION ANTIRETROVIRAL THERAPY
+ANTIRETROVIRAL THERAPY

-More than 30 ARV drugs in several mechanistic classes are FDA-approved for treatment of HIV infection.
-These classes are: nucleoside reverse transcriptase inhibitors (NRTIs), NNRTIs, protease inhibitors (PIs), fusion inhibitors (FIs), integrase strand transfer inhibitors (INSTIs), chemokine (C-C motif) receptor 5 (CCR5) antagonists, CD4 T lymphocyte (CD4) post-attachment inhibitors, gp120 attachment inhibitors, and capsid inhibitors.
-In addition, two drugs, ritonavir and cobicistat, are used as pharmacokinetic enhancers (or boosters) to improve the pharmacokinetic profiles of PIs [61].

-Initiated in 1995 in the United States, cART regimens have been effective in dramatically decreasing HIV-related morbidity and mortality and should be considered for all HIV-infected persons who qualify for such therapy.
+Combination antiretroviral therapy, or cART, combines seven major classes of agents: nucleoside reverse transcriptase inhibitors (NRTIs), NNRTIs, PIs, fusion inhibitors (FIs), integrase strand transfer inhibitors (INSTIs), chemokine (C-C motif) receptor 5 (CCR5) antagonists, and gp120 attachment inhibitors.
+Initiated in 1995 in the United States, antiretroviral therapy regimens have been effective in dramatically decreasing HIV-related morbidity and mortality and should be considered for all HIV-infected persons who qualify for such therapy.
 In addition to combination therapy, the sequencing of drugs and the preservation of future treatment options are also important.

-An initial regimen generally consists of two NRTIs administered in combination with a third active antiretroviral drug from one of three drug classes: an INSTI, a NNRTI, or a PI with a pharmacokinetic enhancer booster.
-Data also support the use of the two-drug regimen dolutegravir plus lamivudine for initial treatment [61].
-The goal of these regimens is to effectively reduce HIV-associated morbidity, prolong the duration and quality of survival, restore and preserve immunologic function, and prevent HIV transmission while also avoiding drug resistance [61].
+Two types of combination regimens are recommended as initial therapy: INSTI-based regimens or a PI-based regimen.
+The goal of these regimens is to effectively reduce HIV-associated morbidity, prolong the duration and quality of survival, restore and preserve immunologic function, and prevent HIV transmission while also avoiding drug resistance [56].
 A significant proportion of patients starting cART are infected with drug-resistant strains of HIV, which may lead to suboptimal virologic responses.

-Therefore, pretreatment genotypic resistance testing should be used to guide selection of the most optimal initial regimen [61].
+Therefore, pretreatment genotypic resistance testing should be used to guide selection of the most optimal initial regimen [56].